Gabi-git-email/ITF-ST3_Gabi/manual_testing_Jira_xPortal.md

 ### 1.5 Test Implementation
 The following elements are needed to be ready before the test execution phase begins:

-- Test Data Preparation: Generate and validate test data.
+- Test data preparation: Generate and validate test data.
-- Environment Setup: Ensure the test environment mimics the production setup to identify potential deployment issues early.
+- Environment setup: Ensure the test environment mimics the production setup to identify potential deployment issues early.

 ### 1.6.
 Test Execution